An SDP Relaxation for the Sparse Integer Least Squares Problem: Introduction

-In many scenarios, one is only interested in sparse solutions to \eqref{original ILS}, i.e., vectors $x$ with a large fraction of entries equal to zero.
-This is primarily motivated by the need to recover a sparse signal~\cite{li2005collusion,YARDIBI2012253}, or the need to improve the efficiency of data structure representation~\cite{razeghi2017privacy}.
-Applications include cyber security~\cite{li2005collusion}, array signal processing~\cite{YARDIBI2012253}, sparse code multiple access~\cite{chen2017sparsity}.
-In this sparse setting, the feasible region is often further restricted to the set $\{0, \pm 1\}^d$.
-Applications can be found in multiuser detection, where user terminals transmit binary symbols in a code-division multiple access (CDMA) system~\cite{zhu2011smud}, in sensor networks, where sensors with low duty cycles are either silent (transmit $0$) or active (transmit $\pm 1$)~\cite{sparrer2014adapting}, and in privacy preserving identification, where a sparse vector in $\{0, \pm 1\}$ is employed to approximate the `content' of feature data~\cite{razeghi2017privacy}.
-In this paper, we study this version of \eqref{original ILS}, where we only consider sparse solutions with entries in $\{0, \pm 1\}$.
-Formally, in the \emph{sparse integer least square problem}, an instance consists of an $n \times d$ matrix $M$, a vector $b \in \R^n$, and a positive integer $\sigma\le d$.
-Our task is to find a vector $x$ which solves the optimization problem \begin{mini}|s|[0]<break> {} {\frac{1}{n}\norm{M x -b}^2 } { \tag{SILS}} {} \addConstraint{x}{\in \{0, \pm 1\}^d} \addConstraint{\znorm{x}}{ = \sigma}. \end{mini}
+In numerous applications, one is interested in solving the \emph{sparse integer least squares} (SILS) problem.
+SILS is a special class of linear regressions where the solution vectors are both sparse and consist of discrete values, typically in $\{0,\pm 1\}$.
+Applications can be found in multiuser detection, where only a subset of user terminals transmit binary symbols in a code-division multiple access (CDMA) system~\citep{zhu2011smud}, in sensor networks, where sensors with low duty cycles are either silent (transmit $0$) or active (transmit $\pm 1$)~\citep{sparrer2014adapting}, and in privacy preserving identification, where a sparse vector in $\{0, \pm 1\}$ is employed to approximate the ``content'' of feature data~\citep{razeghi2017privacy}.